UPPMAX/R-matlab-julia-HPC/docs/r/packagesR.rst

 .. challenge:: Install a package with automatic download

-   1. First do the setup of `.Renviron` and create the directory for installing R packages (Recommended load R version 4.1.1 on Rackham, 4.1.2 on Kebnekaise, and 4.2.1 on LUNARC)
+   1. First do the setup of `.Renviron` and create the directory for installing R packages (Recommended load R version 4.1.1 on Rackham, 4.1.2 on Kebnekaise, 4.2.1 on LUNARC, 4.2.2 on NSC, and ????? on PDC)
    2. From the command line.
 Suggestion: ``anomalize``
    3. From inside R. Suggestion: ``BGLR``
    4. Start R and see if the library can be loaded.